An Empirical Investigation of Worker Communities in TopCoder: Discussion

-To assure of having a successful project in CSD, beside the importance of attracting trustworthy and successful workers whom make a valid and acceptable submission, it is crucial to make sure to attract efficient workers who not only deliver the task but also have the required skill set to make a useful delivery.
-Also, to understand the reliability of each cluster of workers in resource shortage in per tasks, we analyzed workers' elasticity level.
-And, the results of investigating workers preference under different workers clusters presented that in general cluster of workers with mixed ranked expertise give higher weight to their skill sets for taking a new task, finding 3.1.
-And, the lower ranked cluster provides higher worker elasticity and therefore lower risk of resource shortage.
-However, there is no statistical difference among the clusters when analyzing workers' efficiency and elasticity, finding 3.2.
+To ensure that having a successful project in CSD, besides attracting trustworthy and successful workers who make a valid and acceptable submission, it is crucial to attract efficient workers who not only deliver the task but also have the required skillset to make a useful delivery.
+Also, to understand the reliability of each community of workers in resource shortage per task, we analyzed workers' elasticity level.
+And, the results of investigating workers' preference under different workers communities presented that in general, the community of workers with mixed-ranked expertise give higher weight to their skill sets for taking a new task, finding 3.1.
+Also, the lower-ranked community provides higher worker elasticity and therefore lower risk of resource shortage.
+However, there is no statistical difference among the communities when analyzing workers' efficiency and elasticity, finding 3.2.